On-ground calibrations of the GRID-02 gamma-ray detector: The calibration setup

 \subsection{Tests with the X-ray beam}

 The beam test is performed with the Hard X-ray Calibration Facility (HXCF) at the National Institute of Metrology (NIM) in Beijing.
 The experimental setup is shown in Fig.~\ref{fig:setup_xray}.
 The beam size is approximately 6~mm.
 The GRID detector is mounted in an aluminium case, on top of which there are four apertures with a diameter of 10~mm at positions corresponding to the centres of the four GAGG crystals.
+Extra steps have been taken to ensure that the photon energy is fully deposited in the sensitive volume of the detector before each measurement.
 The four detector units are exposed to the X-ray beam one after another.
-After that, a calibrated high-purity germanium (HPGe) detector serving as a standard detector is moved to the beam to acquire a standard spectrum.
-The effective area of the GRID detector is calculated based on the standard spectrum.
+After that, a calibrated high-purity germanium (HPGe) detector serving as a standard detector is moved to the beam to acquire a reference spectrum.
+The effective area of the GRID detector is calculated based on the reference spectrum.
 This experiment covers an energy range from 13.4~keV to 120~keV.